Empirical evidence for the spherical shape of Earth: Visibility of distant objects on Earth's surface

 The phenomenon of variable atmospheric bending can be seen when distant objects appear to be broken into pieces or even turned upside down.
 This is often seen at sunset, when the Sun's shape is distorted, but has also been photographed happening to ships, and has caused the city of Chicago to appear normally, upside down, and broken into pieces from across Lake Michigan (from where it is normally below the horizon).

 Ship sailing partially under the horizon at Strait of Magellan, Chile.
 Distance to the ship is about 15 km.
 Theoretical horizon drop would be about 18 m for an observer at 2 m above sea level.

 When the atmosphere is relatively well-mixed, the visual effects generally expected of a spherical Earth can be observed.
 For example, ships travelling on large bodies of water (such as the ocean) disappear over the horizon progressively, such that the highest part of the ship can still be seen even when lower parts cannot, proportional to distance from the observer.
 Likewise, in the days of sailing ships, a sailor would climb up a mast to see farther.
 The same is true of the coastline or mountain when viewed from a ship or from across a large lake or flat terrain.
 In certain places, the curvature is visible via fixed objects.
 This includes the 23 mi Lake Pontchartrain Causeway visible from a Metairie hotel, and the 85 pylons carrying 15 mi of powerlines over Lake Pontchartrain, visible from I-10 Bonnet Carré Spillway Bridge.

+Dip of the horizon

+Diagram distinguishing between the true and astronomical horizon.
+The angle between the two is a result of Earth's curvature.

+The dip of the horizon is clearly visible through the HUD of a CRJ-200.

+The dip of the horizon refers to the angle between the true and astronomical horizon.
+Because the Earth is spherical, the true horizon always lies below the astronomical horizon, with the dip becoming larger as altitude increases.
+Celestial navigation often needs to be precise enough that the dip of the horizon must be known when measuring the angle between the apparent horizon and a star.
+To obtain a more accurate altitude angle, the dip must be subtracted from the sextant reading so that the angle properly references the astronomical horizon.
+For convenience the Nautical Almanac provides a table with dip corrections for navigators to use, and also provides the formulae used to calculate them which were derived using Earth's radius.

+The dip of the horizon can be easily observed, for example, by looking through the head up display on an aircraft at high altitudes.